 - Bermudagrass, Common

 The shade tolerant grass species available for use will depend on where you live.
 In the cool season areas, fescues are the most shade tolerant.
-In warm season areas, St. Augustinegrass is the most shade tolerant, followed by zoysiagrass.
-To learn more about cold and warm season grasses and the difference between the two, view THIS POST.
+In warm season areas, St. Augustinegrass is the best grass for shade, followed by zoysiagrass.
+To learn more about cold and warm season grasses and the difference between the two, click here.

 A cultivar is a specific kind of grass within a species.
-For example, Floratam and Palmetto® are both St. Augustinegrasses, but different cultivars.
+For example, Floratam and Palmetto® St. Augustine are both St. Augustinegrasses, but different cultivars.
 While both are shade tolerant, Palmetto has shown to be one of the most shade tolerant cultivars among all St. Augustinegrass.
+In October 2018, the University of Florida released CitraBlueTM, a new St. Augustinegrass with a dark blue-green leaf blade that exhibits greater shade tolerance and disease resistance compared to Floratam.
+CitraBlue is now available throughout warm season areas in the United States.

-Within zoysiagrasses, a general guideline to remember is the finer the leaf blade, the more shade tolerant the cultivar.
-For example, EMPIRE Turf®,a medium textured zoysiagrass grown in warm season areas, has moderate shade tolerance, while both InnovationTM and GeoTM, two finer textured zoysaigrasses grown in the transition zone, have greater shade tolerance.
+Within zoysia grasses, a general guideline to remember is the finer the leaf blade, the more shade tolerant the cultivar.
+For example, EMPIRE® Zoysia Grass, a medium textured zoysia grass grown in warm season areas, has moderate shade tolerance, while InnovationTM , a finer textured zoysia grasses grown in the transition zone, has greater shade tolerance.

 Whichever grass you choose, a tip for maintaining shade-tolerant varieties is to mow a bit higher than the recommended mowing height.
 The extra height will provide a greater surface area for the grass to photosynthesize the reduced sunlight it receives in shady conditions.